ocpp-balanz/balanz/tests/README.md

 A windows script `ocpp_start.bat` may be used to start the instances.

+## A note on timing

+The tests take a VERY long time to run as their rely on the standard timings.
+An alternative would have been to manipulate the clock logic to speed things up, but the risk that it would not correctly cover the intended functional test was simply too great.

+So, start the tests and do something else while they run!

 ## Testing single charger - normal operations

 Simple tests covered by test_single.py.
 Assumings running `ocpp` instance mimicing charger `TACW225426G463` listening on the default websocket command interface port (1234) on localhost connected to a running balanz full CS instance.

-The tests take a long time to run as their rely on the standard timings.
-An alternative would have been to manipulate the clock logic to speed things up, but the risk that it would not correctly cover the intended functional test was simply too great.

-So, start the tests and do something else while it runs!

 ## balanz across multiple chargers